Legends of Runeterra: Shadow Isles Guide

 If you’re a fan of League of Legends lore, you’ll know that it’s sort of cruel to make Lucian work with Shadow Isles.
 That being said, this unlikely pairing of factions has great synergy.

 This combination uses Shadow Isle’s ability to generate disposable Ephemeral units to trigger effects from both regions that happen when an allied unit dies.
 Ephemeral units automatically die at the end of a round.

 Lucian and Kalista work well together because they both trigger off the same condition which allows you to create a deck that focuses heavily on that effect.
-Also, playing round 2 Lucian curves perfectly into round 3 Kalista which she can immediately bond to.
+Also, playing round 2 Lucian curves perfectly into round 3 Kalista.

 Ionia (Hecarim + Zed)

 Ionia and Shadow Isles are home to ALL the Ephemeral cards in the game, so combining them your units with cards like Shadow Fiend really opens up your possibilities for using the effect in creative ways.

 For example, Ionia’s Death Mark can provide another source of powerful removal since you can shift Ephemeral to an enemy unit, causing them to die at the end of the round.

 In terms of champion pairing, Zed gives a recurring early source of Ephemeral units with his Living Shadow to charge Hecarim’s level up.

 Once Hecarim is online you can easily fill the board with throw away ephemeral units each turn for massive damage that can easily OTK from full health.

 Freljord brings the best out of the Last Breath and resurrection side of Shadow Isles.
 Together, they have a plethora of potent Last Breath cards.
 Most notably, Freljord is the only faction that has a champion that uses last breath, Anivia.